 Acht gabhail toil do naomhreachd Dé,

-R. L. Thomson notes that the Shorter Catechism was ‘the first printed text to exhibit unmistakably Scottish Gaelic characteristics’ (Thomson 1994, p.
+In R. L. Thomson’s estimation, the Shorter Catechism was ‘the first printed text to exhibit unmistakably Scottish Gaelic characteristics’ (Thomson 1994, p.
 37).
-In the Introduction to his 1962 edition of Calvin’s Catechism, Adtimchiol an Chreidimh, Thomson describes the language of that Catechism, which was first published in Gaelic around 1630, as ‘early modern Irish with a few lapses into Scottish usage’.
-In contrast, in the language of the 1659 Shorter Catechism ‘divergences from Irish usage are so frequent as to assume the character of normality’ (1962, p. xxxv).
+In the Introduction to his edition of Calvin’s Catechism, Adtimchiol an Chreidimh (1962), Thomson describes the language of that Catechism, which was first published in Gaelic around 1630, as ‘early modern Irish with a few lapses into Scottish usage’.
+By contrast, in the language of the 1659 Shorter Catechism ‘divergences from Irish usage are so frequent as to assume the character of normality’ (1962, p. xxxv).
 He notes ‘a striking difference’ (ibid.) between the language employed in the translation of Calvin’s Catechism and that employed in the translation of the Shorter Catechism, which was first published less than thirty years later.
-Thomson discusses some of these differences in the section on the Language of the Shorter Catechism in his 1962 edition.
+See ‘The Language of the Shorter Catechism’ in Thomson, 1962, pp. xxxv-xxxvii.

 Beannuight’ an dujne sin nach gluais